To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Initially, the fight to restore the unity of Mali was to be led by a joint West African force, mandated by the United Nations, but they were not ready when the Islamists advanced on the town of Konna, near the strategic airport in Sevare, about 500km north of Mali on January 11.

 About 3 000 troops from Chad, Nigeria, Niger, Burkina Faso, Senegal, Togo and Benin, led by Nigeria, are now preparing to join the Malian army in assisting with this effort, according to a statement by the West African Economic Community (Ecowas).
-Troops from Nigeria, Togo and Burkina Faso have already started to arrive in Mali.

 Technical preparedness On Tuesday, General Ibrahima Dahirou Dembele, chief of staff of the Malian army, told Radio France International that soldiers from Chad and Niger, trained in desert-like conditions, are ready to enter Mali from Niger and within one month to "liberate" the towns of Gao and Timbuktu.